Virginia Governor's Bill To Ban Assault Weapons Fails, With Help From His Own Party

 The governor "fully expects the Crime Commission to give this measure the detailed review the Senators called for," she added.
 "We will be back next year."

+Democrats, led by Northam, have renewed their push for tighter gun restrictions following last year's mass shooting at a Virginia Beach municipal complex in which 12 victims died.

-Lawmakers in the Virginia House had approved all of the governor's gun measures earlier this year, including one calling for universal background checks on private firearms sales and creating an extreme risk protection order, also known as a "red flag" law.
+Among the items lawmakers in the Virginia House have approved include one calling for universal background checks on private firearms sales and creating an extreme risk protection order, also known as a "red flag" law.
 Those laws allow authorities to temporarily confiscate firearms from someone thought to be a threat to themselves or others.

-But then the Senate committee balked at the bill on assault-style weapons bill.
+But then the Senate committee balked at the assault-style weapons bill.

 After Monday's 10-5 vote, state Sen. L. Louise Lucas, D-Portsmouth, called the four Democrats who voted to table the measure a "bunch of wimps," according to The Washington Post.